Gobi-Stories/Gobi-Web-Integration/README.md

   See the console.
 Can you spot any errors?
 Try to understand them.
 If there seems to be a bug in the library, please email us.

+- If you have a website where the server uses the Content-Security-Policy HTTP header, it must include "blob:" in default-src or media-src.

 ## Browser Support